-Regions are areas with distinctive human and/ or physical characteristics.
+Regions are areas with distinctive human and/or physical characteristics.
 In other words, a region is any unit of space that is united by the presence of some characteristic.
-For example, the Amazon region of Brazil is home to many forest-dwelling native people.
-These people have maintained much of their traditional way of life, culture, and language in Brazil's rain forests.
-Although Brazil is a modern country in many ways, there are regions
+For example, the desert region of Saudi Arabia is home to many nomadic Bedouin people.
+These people have maintained much of their traditional way of life, culture, and language in Saudi Arabia's desert.
+Although Saudi Arabia is a modern country in many ways, there are regions where people live much as their ancestors did many generations ago.